-The Company is exposed to foreign exchange risk arising from its currency exposures, primarily with respect to the Euro ("EUR"), the Mauritian Rupee ("MUR") and the Swiss Franc ("CHF").
-Consequently, the Company is exposed to the risk that the exchange rates of the USD relative to the EUR, the MUR and the CHF may change in a manner which has a material effect on the reported value of the Company's assets and liabilities which are in EUR, MUR and CHF.
+The Company is exposed to foreign exchange risk arising from its currency exposures, primarily with respect to the Euro ("EUR") and the Mauritian Rupee ("MUR").
+Consequently, the Company is exposed to the risk that the exchange rates of the USD relative to the EUR and the MUR may change in a manner which has a material effect on the reported value of the Company's assets and liabilities which are in EUR and MUR.
 The Company does not use any financial instruments to hedge its foreign exchange risk.